benschw/benschw.github.io/_drafts/2015-01-17-integration-testing-and-documenting-your-clis.markdown

 		|_| |_|\___|_|_|\___/    \_/\_/ \___/|_|  |_|\__,_|

-	### test: the "-f script" option should make output cursive
+	### test: The "-f script" option makes your output cursive
 	#### when:
 		figlet -f script hello world